Jonathangadeaharder/IdeaProjects/README.md

 ## Architecture

-This monorepo follows a modular architecture with:
+This monorepo follows a simplified modular architecture with:
+- **Direct API Communication**: React Native frontend communicates directly with Python FastAPI backend
 - **Shared utilities** for common functionality
 - **Granular interfaces** for flexible processing pipelines
 - **Unified configuration** across all projects
 - **Consistent testing** and validation frameworks
+- **Eliminated Middleware**: No intermediate Node.js BFF service required

-For detailed architecture information, see the various `*_SUMMARY.md` files in the project directories.
+For detailed architecture information, see the various `*_SUMMARY.md` files in the project directories and `ARCH-02_BFF_ELIMINATION.md` for the latest architectural changes.